bekk/bekk-christmas/post/react/the-seven-facts-of-react-native.md

 As mentioned in the introduction, React Native is developed by Facebook, and earlier this year, Facebook announced that they would release the Messenger app, [written in native](https://engineering.fb.com/data-infrastructure/messenger/) where they would save lots of lots of memory.

+# That was it!

-This was a little list of the most interesting facts in React Native I have experienced over my years with this technology.
+This was a little list of the most interesting facts in React Native I have experienced over the years with this technology.

 Hope you liked it!